apache/druid/docs/ingestion/input-sources.md

 ## HDFS input source

-:::info
+:::info Required extension

-You need to include the [`druid-hdfs-storage`](../development/extensions-core/hdfs.md) as an extension to use the HDFS input source.
+To use the HDFS input source, load the extension [`druid-hdfs-storage`](../development/extensions-core/hdfs.md) in your `common.runtime.properties` file.
 :::

 The HDFS input source is to support reading files directly from HDFS storage.
 File paths can be specified as an HDFS URI string or a list of HDFS URI strings.
-The HDFS input source is splittable and can be used by the [Parallel task](./native-batch.md), where each worker task of `index_parallel` will read one or multiple files.
+The HDFS input source is splittable and can be used by the [parallel task](./native-batch.md), where each worker task of `index_parallel` will read one or multiple files.

 Sample specs: